alexlehner/alexlehner.com/about.md

 modified: 2018-01-12
 ---

-I'm passionate about for building products, good design, & mentoring others.
+I'm passionate about building products, good design, & mentoring others.

-I'm working as a Staff Engineer on the [MailChimp](https://twitter.com/mailchimp) engineering team where I get to build software for 15M people.
+I'm working as a Staff Engineer on the [Mailchimp](https://twitter.com/mailchimp) engineering team where I get to build software for 15M people.
 I started my career and earned a couple of degrees from [Florida State](http://fsu.edu/ "FSU Website") before moving to Atlanta, GA.

 In another life I performed in [a circus](http://circus.fsu.edu/ "FSU Flying High Circus Website") and did a mix of wire-walking, juggling, and trapeze.